inventordavid/key-value-store/readme.txt

 Some performance notes:
 - In this program, I try to generate less garbage by reusing objects.
-- HashMap size is initialized with EXPECTED_NUMBER_OF_UNIQUE_KEYS to avoid resizing and to improve hash function distribution with less duplicated values.
+- HashMap size is initialized with EXPECTED_NUMBER_OF_UNIQUE_KEYS to minimize resizing and to improve hash function distribution with less duplicated values.
 - Java 8 Stream is used.
 - Methods are made shorter to favour JIT compiler.